 No products in the cart.

-Polly is always featured in the national press.
-Articles about her hats worn to the Kentucky Derby and her unique style have appeared in magazines and newspapers such as The Wall Street Journal, Forbes, Town and Country, People, USA Today, Victoria, Southern Lady, Tea Times and Kentucky Monthly.
-In addition, Polly’s hats have been featured on several national television programs, including ABC’s: The View and Extreme Makeover: Home Edition.
-Numerous celebrities and members of the racing elite have been photographed wearing her designs.
-Quite often, many of her hats end up in the Winner’s Circle at the Kentucky Derby.
+My business has been featured in the national press.
+Articles about my hats have appeared in The Wall Street Journal, Forbes, Town and Country, People, USA Today, Victoria, Southern Lady, Tea Time and Kentucky Monthly.
+My creations have appeared on ABC’s The View and Extreme Makeover Home Edition.
+My designs often end up in the Winner’s Circle at the Kentucky Derby.

-Polly’s hats have been featured at the Keeneland Race Track, Talbots, AJ’s Casuals, Unique Gifts and other upscale boutiques.
+Over the years, my hats have been featured at the Keeneland Race Track, Talbots, A.J.’s Casuals, Monkees and Sassanova.

 Please note that Polly Singer Couture Hats and Veils is not affiliated with Churchill Downs or the Kentucky Derby.